BhargavKadali39/WhatsApp_automation_2/README.md

 Set wait time here to delay the message to your requirements.(wait time applies after you run the code) tab_close keep this True if you want no additional WhatsApp tab left after sending the message!

+        pywhatkit.playonyt(yt_search_key)

+Here yt_search_key is a user defined variable, insert the search key inside it for results in new tab.